redbadger/awesome-badger/chriswhealy/hieroglyphy/functions/README.md

 We can now repeat this trick as many times as needed to fill in the missing lowercase letters in our `charCache`.

-## Creating a Function Generator Function
+## Creating a Function That Generates Functions

 Here we need to take advantage of the fact that an empty array `[]` is a built-in JavaScript object that has a known set of functions.